uniVocity/univocity-api/README.md

 Welcome to uniVocity
 ====================
-**[uniVocity](http://www.univocity.com)** is a data integration framework for java that provides a fast and flexible foundation for the implementation of complex data mappings and transformations.
+**[uniVocity](http://www.univocity.com)** is a data integration framework for Java that provides a fast and flexible foundation for the implementation of complex data mappings and transformations.

 ### uniVocity is not like other data integration solutions: ###

-**maintain the information that is mapped from one place to another:** uniVocity detects data updates and you can easily configure how modifications in one or more data sources should reflect in one or more destinations.
+**maintain the information that is mapped from one place to another:** uniVocity detects data updates and you can easily configure how modifications in one or more data sources should be reflected in one or more destinations.
 A client purchase was cancelled in one of your legacy systems?
 Just execute a uniVocity mapping cycle to transfer this update to the databases used by other systems in your company. uniVocity will detect when data has been updated, deleted or when it has to be inserted.
 All you need to do is to configure your data mappings.

 **Keep *information consistency* in mappings between different schemas:** you can generate and maintain associations among pieces of information extracted from diverse data sources, while easily keeping the information consistent and up to date.
 For example, you can migrate data from a row of a